Emergency-Brake Simplex: Toward A Verifiably Safe Control-CPS Architecture for Abrupt Runtime Reachability Constraint Changes: Introduction

+The cyber subsystem can involve complicated software.
+Modern software can contain tens of thousands to over millions of lines of source code.
+It is well-known that software at this scale cannot be fully debugged~\cite{sommerville2015}.
+Yet many control-CPSs are safety critical, hence demand verifiable safety.
+This problem becomes even more significant with the rise of AI.
+Modern AI controller software may not only be buggy, but also unexplainable: hallucination may happen in unexpected circumstances.

+To address this problem, the Simplex architecture is proposed~\cite{sha2001}.
+This architecture consists of two cyber subsystems.
+The first is a modern cyber subsystem (e.g. AI controller software), which is too complicated to be fully debugged/explained.
+The other is a conventional cyber subsystem, with simple linear controller and well-defined \emph{Lyapunov stability region}~\cite{brogan1991} in the plant's state space.

+During runtime, the modern cyber subsystem runs in the front, connecting the sensing input with the actuating output.
+The conventional cyber subsystem runs in the background, monitoring the plant state in real-time.
+Whenever the plant state reaches the border of the Lyapunov stability region, the conventional cyber subsystem immediately takes over the modern cyber subsystem, and steers the plant state back to the inner part of the Lyapunov stability region.
+The conventional cyber subsystem only returns the control back to the modern cyber subsystem when the plant state is sufficiently inside the Lyapunov stability region.

+In this way, the reachable plant state is guaranteed to be within the Lyapunov stability region of the conventional cyber subsystem.
+As long as this Lyapunov stability region never overlaps with unsafe states (collectively referred to as the ``\emph{forbidden region}'') in the plant's state space, the holistic control-CPS is verifiably safe, even if the modern cyber subsystem's behavior is unpredictable (due to bugs/unexplainability).

-However, in practice, reachability constraint(s) can change in runtime, reshaping the forbidden regions to overlap with the Lyapunov ellipsoid.
-If this happens, the designed Lyapunov controller can no longer guarantee reachability safety.
+The forbidden region in the plant's state space is defined by a set of constraints, aka the \emph{reachability constraints}.
+The conventional Simplex architecture assumes the reachability constraints are given at the design stage.
+However, in practice, reachability constraint(s) can change in runtime, reshaping the forbidden region to overlap with the Lyapunov stability region.
+If this happens, the control-CPS is no longer verifiably safe.

-One remedy is to carry out online redesign of the controller (referred to as the \emph{Online-Controller-Redesign} (OCR) method), using the same design-stage procedures.
-However, such procedures are usually slow, and hence cannot give a redesigned Lyapunov stable controller in time.
+One remedy is to redesign online the linear controller of the conventional cyber subsystem (referred to as the \emph{Online-Controller-Redesign} (OCR) method), using the same design-stage procedures.
+However, such procedures are usually slow, and hence cannot give a redesigned controller and its Lyapunov stability region in time.
 Therefore, we need a fast enough alternative to cope with the runtime reachability constraint changes.

-We propose not to redesign the Lyapunov stable controller.
-Instead, based on the present state, we change the \emph{reference state} (i.e. the target state of the control) of the controller.
-This will immediately resize/move the Lyapunov ellipsoid in the state space, to avoid the changed reachability constraints.
+We propose not to redesign the linear controller of the conventional cyber subsystem.
+Instead, based on the present plant state, we change the \emph{reference state} (i.e. the targeted plant state) of the controller.
+This will immediately resize/move the Lyapunov stability region in the state space, to avoid the changed reachability constraints.

 Specifically, we make the following contributions.

 \begin{enumerate} \item We formulated the problem of dealing with runtime reachability constraint change as an \emph{Online Reference State Optimization Problem} (ORSOP). \item We derived conditions under which the ORSOP has analytical solutions. \item When the analytical solution conditions do not sustain, we propose an \emph{Interior Point Method} (IPM) based numerical solution. \item We compare the performance of our ORSOP method with the OCR method under different computation time limits on our testbed.
 The ORSOP method can achieve a much higher success rate than the OCR method.
 Statistically, the ORSOP method can also achieve a much bigger safety margin than the OCR method. \end{enumerate}